arcadiapage/arcadiapage.github.io/_drafts/why-intuition-is-a-good-highly-sensitive-person-trait.md

 - INFP & HSP

 ---
-My intuition is a huge part of who I am as a highly sensitive person.
-It's one of my favorite traits, and it is so powerful.
+Intuition is one of the many good traits of highly sensitive people.
+My intuition is a huge part of who I am, and it is so powerful.
 The gentle hunches, tugs, and unexpected connections are welcome visitors that give my life a sense of direction and vibrancy.
 Being intuitive is exciting.
 Every day brings a chance to uncover subtle details that others miss.

 I like to think of intuition as enhanced pattern recognition fed by the information I absorb through my senses.
 This recognition happens so quickly, that it can be subconscious, showing up as a gut feeling, being tugged in a certain direction, or a sudden ah-ha moment.
 All humans are capable of intuition.
 However, highly sensitive people tend to be extra intuitive because they process more sensory information.